martagrz/martagrz.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Economics and Machine Learning
+    - course: PhD in Economics & Machine Learning
       institution: University College London
       year: 2019 - 2024
     - course: MSc in Data Science